brianreumere/gandi-automatic-dns/README.md

 -f: Force the creation of a new zonefile regardless of IP address discrepancy
 -t: If a new version of the zonefile is created, do not activate it
 -v: Print information to stdout even if a new zonefile isn't needed
--c: Verify Gandi SSL certificate using certificates in this directory
+-c: Verify Gandi SSL certificate
 -i: Use ifconfig instead of OpenDNS to determine external IP address

 CA_PATH: Directory where CA certificates are stored